Litigants In Person & Mckenzie Friends in family proceedings

 Solicitor • Bhatia Best

-Stuart has written articles on various family law subjects for the Law Society, The Barrister Magazine and the Resolution 'The Review'.
+Stuart has written articles and training material on various Family Law subjects for the Law Society, the Chartered Institute of Legal Executives, The Barrister Magazine, the Resolution 'The Review' and the Family Law Journal.

 View Full Profile